Rhine Falls: impressive waterfall in Switzerland, surrounded by nature and green mountains

 Spend the rest of the evening exploring Lucerne.
 Walk across the Kapellbrücke, take a stroll through the old town, hang out by the lake or visit the Glacier Garden with its famous Lion Monument.

-Day 4: Lucerne - Mount Rigi - Lucerne - Zurich
+Tag 4: Lucerne - Rigi - Lucerne - Zurich

-Back in Lucerne, grab your luggage, head to Zurich and spend whatever you have left of the day exploring Switzerland’s largest city.
-Since you didn’t have any time here on your first day, now’s your chance to borrow a free bike with «Züri rollt» or head out on your own.
+Back in Lucerne, grab your luggage, head to Zurich, and spend the rest of the day exploring Switzerland's largest city.
+Since you didn't have time on your first day, you can now rent a free bike from "Züri rollt" or set off on your own adventure.

 Jesuitenkirche Fluss LuzernJesuitenkirche am Fluss in Luzern (Foto: Unsplash Tom Bradley)